theodubus/gest_mdp/README_en.md

 If you don't want a random password, it is possible to seize it manually.

-If you change the password generation settings (change of size, change of characters included), do not forget to click on the `Générer` button to generate a new password corresponding to your criteria.
+If the generated password is not satisfactory, you can click on the `Générer` button to generate a new one.

 ### Modify a password
 To modify a password, click the pencil-shaped button next to the account you